 Land Installment Contracts

-A land installment contract (also known as a land contract) is an agreement between a seller and buyer in a real estate transaction in which the buyer agrees to pay the seller the purchase price plus interest in installments over a certain term.
-Following the contracts execution, the buyer is able to take immediate possession of the property while the seller retains legal title under the terms of the land contract are satisfied.
+A land installment contract – also known as a land contract – is an agreement between a seller and buyer in a real estate transaction in which the buyer agrees to pay the seller the purchase price plus interest in installments over a certain term.
+Following the contracts execution, the buyer is able to take immediate possession of the property while the seller retains the legal title until the terms of the land contract are satisfied.
 Land contracts are an alternative to traditional mortgage financing and can be used as a tool to provide more flexibility in transaction.

 Land contracts come with both advantages and disadvantages that should be carefully considered when entering into such a contract.
-Given the complexities and long-term relationship that is created, any potential buyers or sellers under such terms should discuss the benefits and drawbacks with a real property attorney.
+Given the complexities and long-term relationships that are created, any potential buyers or sellers under such terms should discuss the benefits and drawbacks with a real property lawyer.

 Talk To An Experienced Attorney Today